pysat/pysat/docs/tutorial/tutorial_files.rst

    # Create netCDF4 file
    fname = 'example/file/path/name/test.nc'
-   inst.to_netcdf(fname)
+   inst.to_netcdf4(fname)

-This process writes all of the data within `test.data` to a netCDF4 file, including the metadata stored at `inst.meta.data`, as well as adds a variety of supplemental attributes to the file indicating the file's conventions, creation date, etc.
+This process writes all of the data within `inst.data` to a netCDF4 file, including the metadata stored at `inst.meta.data`, as well as adds a variety of supplemental attributes to the file indicating the file's conventions, creation date, etc.